Recent from talks

 He is a nine-time winner of China's Galaxy Award, and has also received the 2015 Hugo Award for his novel The Three-Body Problem, as well as the 2017 Locus Award for Death's End.
 He is also a winner of the Chinese Nebula Award.
 He is a member of the China Science Writers Association and the vice president of the Shanxi Writers Association.

-A 1990s computer program called "Electronic Poet" (电子诗人) can be found online.
+Liu programmed "Electronic Poet" (电子诗人), which according to academic Jessica Imbach is probably China's first poetry generator.
+It can be found online.
 It appears to be a language model, capable of generating works in the style of 1980s Misty poems.

 Liu Cixin